Global-Digital-Infrastructure-Dashboard/submarine-cable-observatory/README.md

 ## License

-_This project is intended as open-source infrastructure.
-Choose and add a license — MIT is a common, permissive option that fits an open, public-facing platform.
-Add a matching `LICENSE` file to the repo._
+This project is intended as open-source infrastructure.